 - Date Started: The Battle of Antietam started on Wednesday, September 17, 1862.

 - Date Ended: The fighting ended on September 17, 1862.

-- Near the town of Sharpsburg, Maryland and Antietam Creek.
+- Location: The battle took place near the town of Sharpsburg, Maryland, and Antietam Creek.

 - More Americans died on September 17, 1862, than on any other day in the nation’s military history.

 - Clara Barton cared for wounded soldiers at the Battle of Antietam.

 - The Battle of Antietam was the first major battle of the American Civil War to be fought on Northern soil.

 - Photographer Alexander Gardner took the first photos of dead soldiers on an American battlefield after the Battle of Antietam.

 - Three Union generals were mortally wounded during the Battle of Antietam: Major General Joseph Mansfield, Major General Israel Richardson, and Brigadier General Isaac Rodman.

 - Three Confederate generals were mortally wounded during the Battle of Antietam: Brigadier General William Starke, Brigadier General George Anderson, and Brigadier General Lawrence O. Branch.

 - The Battle of Antietam has two names because the Federals frequently named battles for creeks or rivers that played a role in the fighting, while Confederates used the names of nearby towns or cities.